mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Reliability:** SAGE-AI can analyze build logs to identify patterns and predict potential build failures.
-It can suggest optimizations and provide real-time alerts for issues, thereby improving build reliability.
+- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that might indicate build system instability.
+It can suggest optimizations and highlight potential issues that could be causing build failures.
-- **Recommendations:** Implement SAGE-AI to monitor build logs, set up alerts for common failure patterns, and suggest optimizations to reduce build times and increase stability.
+- **Recommendations:** Implement SAGE-AI to monitor build logs in real-time.
+Use predictive analytics to anticipate and prevent build failures before they occur.

 ### 🐛 Bug Detection & Resolution
 **How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix"

 ---